-Whiskey plates are significant since they may provide law enforcement officer with a reason to stop your vehicle for a petty offense.
+Whiskey plates are significant since they may provide law enforcement officers with a reason to stop your vehicle for a petty offense.
 The law in Minnesota still says that the police can stop any vehicle displaying whiskey plates for no reason, however the Minnesota Supreme Court has held that the law is unconstitutional and that and that the police still need a reasonable articulable basis to stop a vehicle, even if they are displaying whiskey plates.

-If you have Whiskey plates You need to be very careful driving around bar closing and be aware that if you driving even 1 mile per hour over the speed limit that grants the police reason to stop you.
+If you have Whiskey plates You need to be very careful driving around bar closing time and be aware that if you are driving even 1 mile per hour over the speed limit that grants the police reason to stop you.

-HOW DO I GET WHISKEY PLATES?
+WHERE DO I GET WHISKEY PLATES?

 Go to your local license bureau and be prepared to pay $100 per vehicle for the special series plates.
 Most license bureaus have them in stock.